DMK to BJP, Jharkhand to Haryana: What explains the sweeping support for state-based reservations?

 It is thus hardly surprising that Haryanvis feel that their local industries must do more to contribute to the welfare of the state they operate in.

 One might agree or disagree with the emerging consensus on state reservations.
-But a combination of low economic growth, poor wealth transfer mechanisations from industry to the communities, and the shock of the lockdown make for favourable conditions when it comes to the politics of it.
+But a combination of low economic growth, poor wealth transfer mechanisations from industry to local communities and the shock of the lockdown make for favourable conditions when it comes to the politics of it.